klarna/kastlex/README.md

     KASTLEX_PRODUCER_MAX_LINGER_MS=
     KASTLEX_PRODUCER_MAX_LINGER_COUNT=

-File with sasl credentials is a plain text yml like file having `usnername`, `password` and `mechanism`, where `mechanism` is optional which supports `plain` (default), `scram_sha_256` or `scram_sha_512`.
+File with sasl credentials is a plain text yml like file having `username`, `password` and `mechanism`, where `mechanism` is optional which supports `plain` (default), `scram_sha_256` or `scram_sha_512`.
 For example: